MaximeMRF/adonisjs-jwt/README.md

       tokenExpiresIn: '1h',
       // if you want to use cookies for the authentication instead of the bearer token (optional)
       useCookies: true,
+      // secret is the secret used to sign the token, it can be optional, by default it uses the application key
+      // you can use a env variable like JWT_SECRET or set it directly with a string
+      // if you don't have specific needs, please discard this option
+      secret: env.get('JWT_SECRET'),
       provider: sessionUserProvider({
         model: () => import('#models/user'),
       }),